-Although we have developed our lithium-ion battery technology, we rely heavily on a new and complex manufacturing process for the production of our lithium-ion battery cells, all of which has not yet been qualified to operate at large-scale manufacturing volumes.
+Although we have developed our lithium-ion battery technology, we rely heavily on a new and complex manufacturing process for the production of our lithium-ion battery cells, which has not yet been qualified to operate at large-scale manufacturing volumes.
 To meet our projected future demand, we believe we need to increase our manufacturing throughput and yield metrics.
-Meeting our goals will be a multi-quarter endeavor and we have experienced delays in meeting these goals to date.
-We may experience further delays improving manufacturing yield, throughput and equipment availability.
+We expect that meeting our goals to improve throughput and yield will be a multi-quarter endeavor.
+We have in the past, and may in the future, experience delays in meeting these goals.
 In addition, it may take longer than expected to install, qualify and release the second generation ("Gen2") manufacturing lines at our facility in Malaysia ("Fab2") to achieve our goals for throughput and yield.